 We are registered with the IRS as a "tax shelter."
 Our tax shelter registration number is 01204000001.
 The tax laws require that some types of entities, including some partnerships, register as "tax shelters" in response to the perception that they claim tax benefits that may be unwarranted.
 As a result, we may be audited by the IRS and tax adjustments could be made.
 Any unitholder owning less than a 1% profits interest in us has very limited rights to participate in the income tax audit process.
-Further, any adjustments in our tax returns will lead to adjustments in the unitholder's tax returns and may lead to audits of the unitholders's tax returns and adjustments of items unrelated to us.
-Unitholders will bear the cost of any expense incurred in connection with an examination of their personal tax return and indirectly bear a portion of the cost of an audit of us.
+Further, any adjustments in our tax returns will lead to adjustments in your tax returns and may lead to audits of your tax returns and adjustments of items unrelated to us.
+You will bear the cost of any expense incurred in connection with an examination of your personal tax return and indirectly bear a portion of the cost of an audit of us.

-We will treat each purchaser of common units as having the same tax benefits without regard to the units purchased.
+We will treat each purchaser of units as having the same tax benefits without regard to the units purchased.
 The IRS may challenge this treatment, which could adversely affect the value of the units.

 Because we cannot match transferors and transferees of common units, we will adopt depreciation and amortization positions that do not conform with all aspects of existing Treasury regulations.
 A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to you.
-It also could affect the timing of these tax benefits or the amount of gain from the unitholder's sale of common units and could have a negative impact on the value of the common units or result in audit adjustments to the unitholder's tax returns.
-Please read "Tax Considerations-Uniformity of Units" for a further discussion of the effect of the depreciation and amortization positions we adopt.
+It also could affect the timing of these tax benefits or the amount of gain from your sale of common units and could have a negative impact on the value of the common units or result in audit adjustments to your tax returns.
+Please read "Tax Considerations--Uniformity of Units" for a further discussion of the effect of the depreciation and amortization positions we adopt.

-Unitholders likely will be subject to state and local taxes in states where they do not live as a result of an investment in the units.
+You will likely be subject to state and local taxes in states where you do not live as a result of an investment in the units.

-In addition to federal income taxes, unitholders likely will be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property now or in the future even if they do not live in any of those jurisdictions.
-Unitholders likely will be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
-Further, unitholders may be subject to penalties for failure to comply with those requirements.
-We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wisconsin.
+In addition to federal income taxes, you will likely be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property now or in the future even if you do not live in any of those jurisdictions.
+You will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
+Further, you may be subject to penalties for failure to comply with those requirements.
+We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, Florida, Georgia, Illinois, Indiana, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia and Wisconsin.
 Each of these states, except Florida and Texas, imposes a personal income tax.
-If we expand our operations into other states, unitholders may have to file state and local income tax returns in additional jurisdictions.
-If we conduct operations in other states, unitholders may be required to file state and local income tax returns in additional jurisdictions.
-It is the responsibility of each unitholder to file all federal, state and local tax returns.
-Our counsel has not rendered an opinion on the state or local tax consequences of an investment in us.
+If we expand our operations into other states, you may have to file state and local income tax returns in additional jurisdictions.
+If we conduct operations in other states, you may be required to file state and local income tax returns in additional jurisdictions.
+It is your responsibility to file all federal, state and local tax returns.
+Our counsel has not rendered an opinion on the state or local tax consequences of an investment in the common units.